Mauritius PM meets with UP CM Adityanath, Governor Patel | Politics

 Pravind Jugnauth's ancestors were from Ballia district in Uttar Pradesh.

-On Thursday morning, he had immersed the ashes of his father, former Mauritius prime minister Sir Anerood Jugnauth, in the Ganges amid the chanting of Vedic mantras.
+On Thursday morning, he had immersed his father's ashes in the Ganges amid the chanting of Vedic mantras.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)